Introduction / History

 The northern tribes are known as quiet, peace-loving, and brave people.
 Most of them live in the upper valleys, where farming is very difficult due to the dry, rugged mountain terrain.
 The opening of the Karakoram Highway, which follows the Indus River Valley, has had the greatest economic impact on this region.

 The communities of the northern areas are located in the narrow valleys formed by the tributaries of the Indus, where irrigation is possible.
 Since the Indus River flows through a steep rocky gorge, it is useless for irrigation.
 The people there are primarily farmers and shepherds.
-Grain is planted on terraced fields and bulls are used for plowing.
+Grain is planted on terraced fields and oxen are used for plowing.

 In the remaining area, which is very dry and irrigated by glacial runoff, they raise barley, wheat, maize, millet, and rice, supplemented by potatoes and a variety of other vegetables.
 Since they can only grow one annual crop, the people rely on the "transhumant" herding of their dairy goats and cattle.
 This means that they transfer their livestock from one grazing ground to another with the changing of seasons.
 During the summer months, they leave their permanent villages and drive the cattle, goats, and sheep to alpine pastures.